Skip to main content

 Fundamentals

-You may feel it as a subtle shift in your body’s internal climate ∞ a change in energy, a difference in how your body manages weight, or a new pattern on the cuff in your doctor’s office.
+You may feel it as a subtle shift in your body’s internal climate ∞ a change in energy, a difference in how your body manages weight, or a new pattern on the blood pressure cuff in your doctor’s office.
 These experiences are valid, tangible signals from your body’s intricate communication network, the endocrine system.

 Understanding the source of these signals is the first step toward reclaiming your sense of well-being.
 At the center of this conversation for many women is estrogen, a hormone that governs a vast territory of physiological functions.
 When we consider hormonal support, the conversation extends to how that support is delivered to your system.